Climate and weather in Salzburg, Austria

 Can you give us a tour of just the town of Hallstatt?

-No. I don't offer tours just of Hallstatt.
-I offer full day tours from Salzburg to the lake district including Hallstatt or full day tours focusing on the Hallstatt region.
+I don’t offer tours just of Hallstatt.
+However, I provide full-day itineraries from Salzburg that cover the Lake District, including Hallstatt, or full-day tours focused specifically on the Hallstatt region.

 Can you give us a half-day tour from Salzburg to Hallstatt?

-Can we join a group tour with you?
+Is it possible for us to join a group tour with you?

 We use cookies